A Top-Down Neural Architecture towards Text-Level Parsing of Discourse Rhetorical Structure: Experimentation

 \begin{itemize}[leftmargin=*] \item Ji and Eisenstein~\shortcite{ji2014representation}, a shift-reduce parser that learns the representation of discourse units and trains an SVM classifier jointly with a lot of hand-crafted features. \item Feng and Hirst~\shortcite{feng2014linear}, a two stage greedy parser with linear-chain CRF models. \item Li et al.~\shortcite{li2016discourse}, an attention-based hierarchical model along with hand-crafted features. \item Braud et al.~\shortcite{braud2016multi}, a sequence-to-sequence parser that is heuristically constrained to build trees with a hierarchical neural model. \item Braud et al.~\shortcite{braud2017cross}, a transition-based neural model with a lot of cross-lingual features. \end{itemize}

 For Chinese CDT-style text-level discourse parsing, there are much fewer studies.
 Sun and Kong~\shortcite{Sun2018} propose a complete transition-based Chinese discourse structure generation framework.
 However, they only concerned tree structure generation and did not consider discourse relation classification.
 In fact, just as noted in Wang et al.~\shortcite{wang2017two}, a transition-based model is more appropriate for parsing the bare discourse tree structure due to the data sparsity problem.
 In addition, since relation classification can benefit from the bare tree structure, a two stage parsing strategy can normally achieve better performance.
 In comparison, with the support of local contextual information of split points and global high-level discourse structure information, our top-down architecture is able to identify the discourse structure and discourse relations jointly.
 For fair comparison, we duplicate the approach proposed by Sun and Kong~\shortcite{Sun2018}, and evaluate it under the same experimental settings~\footnote{Sun and Kong~\shortcite{Sun2018} reported their performance using macro-averaged $F_1$ scores.
+In fact, it increases the weight of shorter documents.
 For Chinese CDTB, each paragraph is represented as a CDT.
 Statistics on the distribution of CDT heights shows that, one CDT contains about 4.5 EDUs on average, with the average height about 3.42.
-Following previous works, we report the performance using macro-averaged $F_1$ scores.
-To gain detailed comparison between bottom-up and top-down approaches, we also report the performance of relation classification and full discourse parsing.}.
+In this paper, we report the performance using micro-averaged $F_1$ scores.
+Furthermore, to gain detailed comparison between bottom-up and top-down approaches, we also report the performance of relation classification and full discourse parsing.}.
 We call this system as the duplicated system (denoted as ``Dup'').
 Table~\ref{tb_Overall_results} shows that,